• Home

 Vishuddha Chakra - Throat Chakra

-Symbol: The symbol of the Throat Chakra consists of a 16-petalled lotus flower surrounding an inverted triangle which holds a circle within.
+Symbol: The symbol of the Throat Chakra consists of a 16-petaled lotus flower surrounding an inverted triangle that holds a circle within.
 This represents spiritual growth and the purification of the body, mind, and spirit.

 Color: Blue